shinku721/shadowsocks-go-ng/README.md

 [![Travis Status](https://travis-ci.org/shinku721/shadowsocks-go-ng.svg?branch=master)](https://travis-ci.org/shinku721/shadowsocks-go-ng)
 [![Appveyor Status](https://ci.appveyor.com/api/projects/status/b28jacp73abihnku/branch/master?svg=true)](https://ci.appveyor.com/project/shinku721/shadowsocks-go-ng)

 Yet another shadowsocks implementation in Go.
+The project is not active now.
+We do not need one more shadowsocks, do we?
+I'm rather pessimistic about the near future.
+Technologies cannot solve all the problems.

 Current status
 ---